 We got a good feel for the area and took in all the must-see sights while keeping it all kid-friendly by scheduling all of our activities.

 Fort Zachary Taylor

 We visited Fort Zachary Taylor as we have some history buffs in our crew and enjoyed seeing the historical sites and reading up on its history.
 To visit Fort Zachary Taylor Historic State Park it’s a per person cost but a very low fee.
 We opted for the self-guided tour and it took us about an hour.

 We visited early in the day which also helped us avoid the heat as well as the crowds.

 There is a TON to do at Fort Zachary Taylor including a guided tour and I’ve read it’s a FANTASTIC beach spot too.
 Key West doesn’t actually have a lot of beach areas and Fort Zachary Taylor is considered a great beach location to enjoy the water and waves and sand.
 You could easily spend a full day at the fort if desired.
 It perhaps goes without saying, the crystal clear waters are amazing!

 Key West Tour with Trolley Tour

-We did a good bit of research into tour options and decided to take the Old Town Trolley tour with our kids during our day in Key West.
-We chose this tour because we liked the idea of a relaxing riding tour where we could hit the highlights of the history of Key West as well as allowed to hop on and hop off if we saw something of interest!
+We did a good bit of research into tour options and decided on one of the Old Town Trolley tours with our kids during our day in Key West.
+We chose this tour because we liked the idea of a relaxing riding tour where we could hit the highlights of the history of Key West as well as hop on and hop off if we saw something of interest!
 This means you get to see exponentially more than you would have on foot if you are traveling with young children.